tacheometry/rbxts-gameanalytics/README.md

 </details>

+<h2>See also</h2>

+[GameAnalytics AB Service](https://github.com/UrbanIndigo/gameanalytics-ab-testing) - a roblox-ts wrapper to make GA's A/B testing more convenient

 ---

 If you would like to contribute to the GameAnalytics Roblox SDK, please file Pull Requests and Issues in [its GitHub repository](https://github.com/GameAnalytics/GA-SDK-ROBLOX/), and not in the repository of this package.
 The types here will reflect the most recent release of the Luau code.